 A small deposit must be paid as a deposit for the audio guide that will be returned to you when you leave.
 They also ask you to pay 200 rupees more to take pictures.
 If you don’t pay, and you get caught taking pictures you could get a fine.

-Inside there are several palaces, inner courtyards and rooms full of palanquins and royal cots.
-Weapons, coats of arms and armour from the period of the Mughal Empire and a large number of paintings and royal portraits are also present.
+Inside there are several palaces, inner courtyards and rooms full of palanquins and royal courts.
+Weapons, coats of arms and armor from the period of the Mughal Empire and a large number of paintings and royal portraits are also present.
 Get ready to spend two or three hours at the fort and let them fly by.

 2. The Jaswant Thada mausoleum